East Greenwich Area Eateries

 Dante’s Kitchen, Main Street, East Greenwich

 Used to be a little hole in the wall place named Audra’s but now it is a bistro specializing in “American fare with a Southern flair”.
 A relatively new restaurant on Main Street in East Greenwich and an easy walk up from the boat which has become one of our favorites especially for breakfast and lunch.
 Haven’t tried dinner here yet.
-Not a place we go to often because it is a little pricey but it is oh, so good.
-They do have a few simpler, less expensive breakfast dishes like two eggs for $5 or a breakfast sandwich with one egg, american cheese, bacon, pulled pork or sausage on an english muffin for $7.
+Not a place we go to often because it is a little pricey but it is oh, so good and if you are into Bloody Mary’s or other similar adult breakfast beverages they have quite a few interesting looking options here.
+They also have a few simpler, less expensive breakfast dishes like two eggs for $5 or a breakfast sandwich with one egg, american cheese, bacon, pulled pork or sausage on an english muffin for $7.
 Both are served with a choice of home fries, cheddar grits (delish by the way) or a fruit cup.
 A number of other more eclectic choices are offered for breakfast or lunch.
-See what we tried under the lunch section.
+See what we tried under the lunch section down below.
 Usually pretty busy, expect to wait on weekend.
 Closed on Mondays, open for breakfast and lunch Tuesdays – Saturday and for dinner on Thursday- Saturday.
 Brunch only on Sundays.

 Ed’s Roost, Main Street, East Greenwich